Marko19907/string-to-color/README.md

 It's useful for generating consistent colors for user avatars, boxes, and other visualizations where you need a color that is unique to a specific input value.

+The generated colors are also customizable, allowing you to tweak the saturation, lightness, and alpha values of the generated color to suit your needs and match your design.

-The library also supports tree shaking, allowing for more efficient bundling of your code.
+Tree shaking is supported too, allowing for more efficient bundling of your code.

 ## [Demo](https://marko19907.github.io/string-to-color-demo/)
 Check out the live demo of the library to see it in action!